dbg3220/inTune/docs/DesignDoc.md

 ### ViewModel Tier
 The ViewModel Tier is the Rest-API of our program and it consists only of controllers for data types used in the View tier.
 It acts as the point of contact between our front end and back end.
-It interacts with HTTP requests and responds with certain bodies and certain error codes as responses(i.e. OK, CREATED, INTERNAL_SERVER_ERROR, CONFLICT).
+It interacts with HTTP requests and responds with bodies of model objects along with certain error codes as responses(i.e. OK, CREATED, INTERNAL_SERVER_ERROR, CONFLICT).
 Our controllers in this tier are responsible for handling the requests and responses.
 The controllers are responsible for data for users, products, and lessons.